 |Mode||Response Time Chart||Motion Blur Photo||Response Time Table|

 The Optix G27C4 has a great response time when playing at maximum refresh rate.
 As with most monitors, the overdrive level can be adjusted.
 We recommend the 'Fastest' setting, as it provides the best performance.
 However, there's a little bit of overshoot, which can cause the appearance of some artifacts.
+If you want a monitor with better response time, check out the Acer Nitro XF243Y.

 The G27C4 has a flicker-free backlight to help reduce eye strain.